LearnMetabarcoding/LearnMetabarcoding/sphinx/source/gettingstarted/cli_bioinformatics/loops.rst

 	echo -e "ATCGCA\\nTAACGA\\nTACAGA\\nATTCAT" > indices.txt

-Say as above we have a directory called ``inputs`` with five fasta files in it, and we want to search all files for each of these indices, returning a count of the times they were matched.
+Say as above we have a directory called ``inputs`` with five FASTA files in it, and we want to search all files for each of these indices, returning a count of the times they were matched.
 This is the command we used

 .. parsed-literal::